Reorder rules at the variant + location level

 Can I bulk-update reorder rules?

 Yes.
-Select a group of inventory rows, pick which fields to apply (reorder point, reorder quantity, max stock, bin), and submit.
+Select a group of inventory rows, pick which of reorder point, reorder quantity, or seasonal reorder quantity to apply, and submit.
 The bulk edit only touches the fields you opted into.

 What if forecast confidence is low?